DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 which does what KernelShark always has.

 Reopening the configuration dialog will show applied configuration values (currently in use by the program).
-If a file was loaded successfully, green text will spell out "LOADED", otherwise the text will be red with the message "NOT LOADED".
-The latter will also be shown if the user used the Clear button (so that the user notices no file will be loaded).

 See figure 2 for a session where no topologies are loaded and figure 3 for a session where one topology is loaded.